Daniel E. O’Toole

 The purpose of mediation is a settlement of the case.
 This may include a global settlement.
 Under the program, the mediator is not asked to narrow the issues on appeal.
 To the extent that the parties agree to narrow the issues, that may be reflected in their briefs.

-If the circuit mediation officers determine that mediation may be fruitful, then principal counsel must participate in any initial telephone conference that is ordered.
-The initial telephone conference may be arranged and conducted in any manner by the circuit mediation officers, by an outside mediator, or both.
+If the staff of the Office of General Counsel determines that mediation may be fruitful, then principal counsel must participate in any initial telephone conference that is ordered.
 If an initial telephone conference is ordered, then participation is mandatory.
 If the participants agree that a telephone conference is not necessary and that they wish to meet for a mediation session, then no telephone conference will be ordered.
-If, in the judgment of the mediator, a mediation session might be fruitful, then participation in at least one session is mandatory.
+If, in the judgment of the mediator, a mediation session might be fruitful, then the court requires that participation in at least one session is mandatory.

-The court requires that the principal attorney attend all sessions and that at the initial session a party representative with actual settlement authority also attend.
+The court requires that the principal attorney for each party attend all sessions and that at the initial session a party representative with actual settlement authority also attend.
 "Actual settlement authority" does not simply mean sending a person ed to accept or offer a minimum or maximum dollar amount.
 Rather, the party representative should be a person who can make independent decisions and has the knowledge necessary to generate and consider creative solutions.
-These requirements may be modified or waived by the mediator, if the circuit mediation officers concur and if circumstances dictate.
+These requirements may be modified or waived by the mediator if circumstances dictate.
 When the United States government is one of the parties, the requirement that a party representative with actual settlement authority attend any mediation session is waived because government settlement decisions must be made collectively and approved by the authorized representative of the Attorney General, as set forth in 28 C.F.R.
 Part 0, Subpart Y. A government attorney with authority to negotiate on behalf of the government and to make recommendations concerning settlement must participate in the mediation session.

 It is contemplated that after a case is referred to a mediator, mediation should be completed in 90 days.
 At the outside, mediation should be completed within 150 days of the date of reference.
 Cases generally are selected before the first brief is filed.
 However, cases in which briefs have been filed may also be selected.
-While cases in mediation remain subject to the normal scheduling for briefs and oral argument by the Clerk of Court, counsel are of course free to file a consent motion for an extension of time pursuant to Fed.
-Cir.
-R. 26(b) in the ordinary course.
+While cases in mediation remain subject to the normal scheduling for briefs and oral argument by the Clerk of Court, counsel may file a motion for an extension of time.
 If the mediator believes that multiple mediation sessions are required, that the filing of a brief or the scheduling of oral argument will interfere with good faith settlement efforts, and that additional extensions of time are needed, then motions for additional extensions may be filed.
-The court has given the circuit mediation officers the authority to grant motions for extensions, upon the showing of good cause, up to a date that is generally no more than 150 days after a case is referred to a mediator.
+Motions for extensions of time are referred to the Office of General Counsel.
+If a particular staff member of the Office of General Counsel spoke with counsel concerning mediation of a particular case, then a different staff member of the Office of General Counsel who was not involved in that mediation matter will handle any motion in that case.
 Any consent motion for an extension of time under this paragraph need not disclose that the extension is sought in order to facilitate mediation.
-Opposed motions will be decided by the court.
+The court does not favor extensions of time that exceed 150 days after the case was referred to a mediator.
+Usually, the extensions are for a shorter period of time.

 8. The Conclusion of Mediation